Joining together to bridge the gaps in feline health

 American Veterinary Medical Foundation (AVMF)

-Also, Winn Feline Foundation and the American Veterinary Medical Foundation offers a joint scholarship of $2500 to veterinary students with an interest in feline medicine.
+Also, Winn Feline Foundation and the American Veterinary Medical Foundation offers two joint scholarships of $2500 to veterinary students with an interest in feline medicine.
 The guidelines for applying are similar to the joint scholarship with AAFP.
 The scholarship application has been available since 2009 each spring from February 1st until May 15th and the recipient is announced in July of each year.

 The application is available online for completion on the AVMF website.
 Please select the Winn Feline Foundation scholarship during the application process.